 ● Jilkáat & Jilkoot Aaní (Haines-Skagway).● Xunaa Káawu (Hoonah Gustavus, Elfin Cove and Pelican). ● Xutsnoowú Aaní (Angoon,Tenakee) ● Sheet’ká Aaní (Sitka) ● Shtax’héen Aaní (Petersburg Wrangell)

 About a decade after the above workshops-&-materials from the early 1990s, we entered the age of GIS.
-In ArcMap, I’ve begun georeferencing historic aerials, which makes it efficient to export precisely scaled and aligned 2D air-views, ordered on adjacent pages of pdfs for precise point-to-point comparison of changes with human buildout and successional development.
-Many of these air photos are the same as those included as stereograms in the earlier workshop materials.
-The difference in these “pageflippers” is that they make decade-to-decade comparisons easier than in stereopairs, where alignment is dependent on the plane’s flight direction.
+In ArcMap, I georeference historic aerials, then export precisely scaled and aligned 2D air-views, ordered on adjacent pages of pdfs for precise point-to-point comparison of changes with human build-out and successional development.
+“Pageflippers” make decade-to-decade comparisons easier than in stereopairs, where alignment is dependent on the plane’s flight direction.

 In this section

 Overview & supplementary materials In addition to school site descriptions for Juneau School District and others throughout northern Lingít Aaní,…1990-91 | Carstensen, Streveler & Pohl | 20 pages

 Core text for early Discovery teacher workshops In 1992 and 93, Gustavus naturalist Greg Streveler and I visited 5 communities…1993 | Greg Streveler & Richard Carstensen | 16 pages